-MEMORANDUM FOR DAVID A. LEBRYK, COMMISSIONER FINANCIAL MANAGEMENT SERVICE

-FROM: Michael Fitzgerald

-Director, Financial Audits

-SUBJECT: Audit of the Financial Management Service's

-Fiscal Years 2011 and 2010 Schedules of Non-Entity

-Government-Wide Cash

-I am pleased to transmit the attached audited Financial Management Service's (FMS) Fiscal Years 2011 and 2010 Schedules of Non-Entity Government-Wide Cash (Schedules).
+November 16, 2012 MEMORANDUM FOR DAVID A. LEBRYK, COMMISSIONER BUREAU OF THE FISCAL SERVICE FROM: Michael Fitzgerald Director, Financial Audits SUBJECT:Audit of the Financial Management Service's Fiscal Years 2012 and 2011 Schedules of Non-Entity Government-Wide Cash I am pleased to transmit the attached audited Financial Management Service's (FMS) Fiscal Years 2012 and 2011 Schedules of Non-Entity Government-Wide Cash (Schedules).
 Under a contract monitored by the Office of Inspector General, KPMG LLP, an independent certified public accounting firm, performed an audit of the Schedules.
 The contract required that the audit be performed in accordance with generally accepted government auditing standards; applicable provisions of Office of Management and Budget (OMB) Bulletin No. 07-04, Audit Requirements for Federal Financial Statements, as amended; and the GAO/PCIE Financial Audit Manual.

-The following reports, prepared by KPMG LLP, are incorporated in the attachment:

-- Independent Auditors' Report; - Independent Auditors' Report on Internal Control Over Financial Reporting; and - Independent Auditors' Report on Compliance and Other Matters.
+The following reports, prepared by KPMG LLP, are incorporated in the attachment: - Independent Auditors' Report; - Independent Auditors' Report on Internal Control Over Financial Reporting; and - Independent Auditors' Report on Compliance and Other Matters.
 In its audit, KPMG LLP found:

-the Schedules present fairly, in all material respects, the balance of FMS' Non-Entity Government-Wide Cash as of September 30, 2011 and 2010, in conformity with U.S. generally accepted accounting principles,

-Page 2

-- certain deficiencies in internal control over financial reporting that were considered collectively to be a significant deficiency (described below), - no instances of reportable noncompliance with laws and regulations tested.
+- the Schedules present fairly, in all material respects, the balance of FMS' Non-Entity Government-Wide Cash as of September 30, 2012 and 2011, in conformity with U.S. generally accepted accounting principles, - certain deficiencies in internal control over financial reporting that were considered collectively to be a significant deficiency1 (described below), and 1 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+Page 2 • no instances of reportable noncompliance with laws and regulations tested.
 KPMG LLP concluded that FMS' information technology general controls do not provide reasonable assurance that: (1) an adequate security management program is in place; (2) access to computer resources (i.e., data, equipment, and facilities) is reasonable and restricted to authorized individuals; (3) changes to information system resources are authorized and systems are configured and operated securely and as intended; (4) incompatible duties are effectively segregated; and (5) contingency planning protects information resources, minimizes the risk of unplanned interruptions and provides for recovery of critical operations should an interruption occur.
 Collectively the conditions observed and reported on could compromise FMS' ability to ensure security over sensitive financial data related to Government-Wide Cash and the reliability of key systems.
 In connection with the contract, we reviewed KPMG LLP's reports and related documentation and inquired of its representatives.
 Our review, as differentiated from an audit performed in accordance with generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on the Schedules or conclusions about the effectiveness of internal control or compliance with laws and regulations.
-KPMG LLP is responsible for the attached auditors' reports dated November 14, 2011, and the conclusions expressed in the reports.
+KPMG LLP is responsible for the attached auditors' reports dated November 14, 2012, and the conclusions expressed in the reports.
 However, our review disclosed no instances where KPMG LLP did not comply, in all material respects, with generally accepted government auditing standards.
 Should you have any questions, please contact me at (202) 927-5789, or a member of your staff may contact Mark S. Levitt, Manager, Financial Audits at (202) 927-5076.

-Attachment

-cc: Richard L. Gregg Fiscal Assistant Secretary
+Attachment cc: Richard L. Gregg Fiscal Assistant Secretary

-&lt;sup>1 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.